St. Bathans (non Catholic) cemetery

 This cemetery is still current but intended for local families whose members are already interred...

 Much of the mining done in this area was by means of water jets blasting away the gravel and finer materials and running the resultant mix through sluices that trapped the heavier gold particles and leaving the mess to flow on downstream.
 Most of the streams and rivers had claims on them with large dredges operating in the Clutha River itself.
 The gold the miners found was weathered from a rock matrix that was difficult to mine directly as there were few if any quartz structures.
 Quartz is indicative of a geological re-melting process which collects minerals into vein-like structures.

-Without this pre-cooking the gold stubbonly stayed within the rock and even now in the one remaining modern mine (McRae's Flat) requires a roasting procedure before it can be extracted.
+Without this pre-cooking the gold stubbonly stayed within the rock and even now in the one remaining modern mine (McRae's Flat) requires a roasting process before it can be extracted.